rachaelaber/dispersion/outline.md

 ### Application of the method to simulated data

-1. Validity/power simulations: used Gaussian and uniform epidemic curves
+1. Validity/power simulations: We used both Gaussian and uniform epidemic curves in the simulated set of time series.

 2. Also simulated data assuming that theta was a function of the mean of the process in order to assess the robustness of the test (Supplement)